Jewhurst/Github-Actions/README.md

   - Other branches: Creates development releases with `-dev` suffix (e.g., v1.0.0-dev)
 - **Skip Release Option**: Add `no-release` label to a PR to prevent release creation
 - **Automatic Release Notes**: Generates release notes automatically from commit history
-- **PR Labeling**:
+- **Comprehensive PR Labeling**:
-  - Creates version labels and applies them to the main PR
+  - Creates version labels (e.g., `v1.2.3`) and applies them to the main PR
-  - Automatically finds and labels nested PRs that were merged as part of the release
+  - Automatically finds and labels ALL nested PRs that were merged as part of the release
+  - Provides quick visual identification of which PRs are included in each release
+  - Searches through merge commit history to identify all associated pull requests
+  - Labels both standard GitHub merge commits and branch merges
 - **Full Git History**: Fetches complete git history for accurate version calculation

 **Version Labels**: